 Next, our guide took us to an old stone structure known as the Dome of Theodora.
 While much smaller, the dome was modeled after that of the Hagia Sofia in Constantinople.
 And originally, the space was used as a baptistry.

-Moving on, we saw things like the old kitchen area and other rooms used for traditional monastic life.
+Moving on, we saw things like the old kitchen area and other rooms used for monastic life.
 Currently, there’s an entire area off to the side of the monastery where Mor Gabriel’s residents now reside.

 We were then taken to the main church, where congregations still gather for services.
 It was constructed in 512 with support from the Byzantine emperor.

 In comparison with other Orthodox churches I’d visited, the decorations here were quite minimal.
-There were no frescoes painted on the walls and only a handful of ikons.
+There were no frescoes painted on the walls and only a handful of icons.
 But the well-preserved stone walls gave the room a special atmosphere nonetheless.

 Speaking of decoration, the church is said to contain some ornate mosaic art, but at no point on our tour were we taken to see it.